-Immediately preceding oestrus, your female cat may become unusually affectionate, by sidling up and rubbing her hind quarters against furniture, stuffed toys, and other cats.
+Immediately preceding estrus, your female cat may become unusually affectionate, by sidling up and rubbing her hindquarters against furniture, stuffed toys, and other cats.
 She is not particular, and may even pick one or more of her favorite humans.

-If your female cat does not mate, she will go into oestrus as often as every two to three weeks, for several months each year, until she either mates or is spayed.
+A feline estrus cycle typically lasts about a week but may be longer or shorter depending on the cat.
+If your female cat does not mate, she will go into heat as often as every two to three weeks for several months each year.
+This will continue until she either mates or is spayed.

 The short answer here is yes.
 Unless you are a professional breeder of pedigreed cats, you should avoid letting your cat mate.
 The United States has a major pet overpopulation problem, so it's irresponsible to add to this by letting your pet cat reproduce.